 - Partner Services: expand a pilot project for an integrated partner services intervention that increases partner testing among persons with newly diagnosed HIV infection, increases HIV patient’s engagement in care, and improves uptake of HIV-related medical therapies.

-- Electronic Medical Record (EMR): support the development and implementation of standards for EMRs at ART sites.
+- Electronic Medical Record (EMR): support the development and implementation of standards for EMRs at antiretroviral treatment (ART) sites.

 PAST Program Highlights

 - Support MISAU in the expansion of integrated health services to provide antiretroviral treatment and quality health care to people living with HIV at primary care facilities.

 - Strengthen pre-service (undergraduate) training for mid-level clinicians (técnicos de medicina geral, TMGs) by providing technical assistance in curriculum design and development to the Ministry’s training department and Health Training Institutes (IdF.)